JordyMoos/JMTradingHouseSnapshot/README.md

 JMTradingHouseSnapshot.events.SCAN_FAILED
 ```

-Will be triggered when the scanner got aborted
+Will be triggered when the scanner got aborted.

 ```lua
 JMTradingHouseSnapshot.registerForEvent(JMTradingHouseSnapshot.events.SCAN_FAILED, function ()